-Proceed to the Scan Phase by touching "Scan", Scan, in the Progress Strip control at the top of the screen.
+Proceed to the Scan Phase by touching "Scan", in the Progress Strip control at the top of the screen.

-NOTE: Assessment of the quality of the catheter prime can be performed on either the "Prime" or "Scan" Phase screens.
+NOTE: Assessment of the quality of the catheter prime can be

+performed on either the "Prime" or "Scan" Phase screens.

-NOTE: While the catheter is rotating and image is updating, press Mark button, Mark, on the MakotoTM Controller to advance to the Scan Phase.
+NOTE: While the catheter is rotating and image is updating, press Mark button, MARK, on the MakotoTM Controller to advance to the

+Scan Phase.

-Press Pullback button, advance the system to the Scan Phase and begin an automated pullback acquisition.
-Controller to
+Press Pullback button, and the MakotoTM Controller to advance the system to the Scan Phase and begin an automated pullback acquisition.